Tampa–Hillsborough County Public Library System: Austin Davis Public Library

 Initially known as the "Citrus Park-Keystone Library" when it opened in 1977, the Austin Davis Public Library provides service to the community of Citrus Park-Keystone-Odessa.
-It was a small 800-square-foot facility located in a storefront at Fox's Corner Shopping Center.
+It was a small 800 square foot facility located in a storefront at Fox's Corner Shopping Center.
 In 1986 the library doubled its size to 1,600 square feet and expanded into a second storefront.

-In 1991 Mr. Austin Davis and the Austin Davis Family/Winn-Dixie Charities, Inc. offered $1.1 million to build a new library for this community.
-In May 1993, the new library opened with 10,500 square feet and almost 30,000 volumes.
+In 1991 Austin Davis and the Austin Davis Family/Winn-Dixie Charities, Inc. offered $1.1 million to build a new library for this community.
+In May 1993, the new library opened with an area of 10,500 square feet and almost 30,000 volumes.

 Egypt Lake Partnership Library

 The Egypt Lake Partnership Library is part of the Tampa–Hillsborough County Public Library System.
-The Egypt Lake Partnership Library is located at 3403 W. Lambright St. in Tampa, Florida.
-The Egypt Lake Partnership Library was formed by a partnership between the Tampa- Hillsborough County Public Library System and the School District of Hillsborough County.
-The library is currently open 6 days a week.
-The library opens at 2:30 pm Monday-Friday to accommodate for the school day.
+This library is located at 3403 W. Lambright St. in Tampa.
+The library was formed by a partnership between the Tampa–Hillsborough County Public Library System and the School District of Hillsborough County.
+The library is currently open six days a week, and opens at 2:30 pm Monday-Friday to accommodate for the school day.

 Florida History & Genealogy Library

-The Florida History & Genealogy Library is located on the fourth floor of the John F. Germany Public Library, which is the flagship branch of the Tampa-Hillsborough County Public Library system.
-This special collection houses one of the most sizable genealogy collections in the southeastern United States and records are available in print, microfilm, and electronic formats.
-The main emphasis of the collection is on Florida history but also includes material related to the southeastern United States and original thirteen American colonies.
+The Florida History & Genealogy Library is located on the fourth floor of the John F. Germany Public Library, the flagship branch of the Tampa-Hillsborough County Public Library system.
+This special collection houses one of the most sizable genealogy collections in the southeastern United States.
+Records are available in print, microfilm, and electronic formats.
+The main emphasis of the collection is on Florida history, but it also includes material related to the southeastern United States and the original 13 American colonies.
 Record groups include vital statistics and other indexes related to marriages, death, and cemetery records for Florida counties.
 Additional collections include those related to the military, passenger ships, pensions, and court records.

-A Tampa-Hillsborough County Public Library card is not required to access the collection and materials are only accessible during normal library hours.
+A Tampa-Hillsborough County Public Library card is not required to access the collection, and materials are only accessible during normal library hours.
 Items in the collection do not circulate and are restricted to in-library access.
-Materials cannot be transferred via Interlibrary Loan.
+Materials cannot be transferred via interlibrary Loan.